marain-dotnet/Marain.Tenancy/docs/Conceptual/00 - Introduction.md

 Let’s think about a very generalised application.
 We might say that a typical application has a stimulus/response design like this:

 1. Receive a stimulus of some kind (e.g. HTTP request, event, message, timer)
-1. Connect to and authenticate against one or more services using service-specific credentials, in order to obtain the information required to respond to the stimulus.
+1. Connect to and authenticate against one or more services within or outside the solution using appropriate credentials, in order to obtain the information required to respond to the stimulus.
-1. Process that information (and optionally respond), possibly connecting to other services to update state related to that request.
+1. Process that information (and optionally respond), possibly connecting to other services within or outside the solution, using appropriate credentials, to update state related to that request.

 There are numerous services you can use with that basic pattern – HTTP requests, queues and message busses, event stores, various flavours of databases and storage, caching.
 The details of these services is outside the scope of this discussion, but they are all consumed using this basic pattern.

 In a multi-tenanted solution, you need to layer a notion of “the intended tenant” into your design:

 1. Receive a stimulus of some kind, and dispatch it to the appropriate tenant
-1. Connect to a service using the instance and credentials appropriate for the given tenant
+1. Connect to and authenticate against one or more services within or outside the tenanted solution using credentials appropriate for the given tenant, in order to obtain the information required to respond to the stimulus.
-1. Process that information (and optionally respond) using code and configuration appropriate for that tenant, possibly connecting to the correct instance of other services to update state related to that request, using the instance and credentials appropriate for that tenant.
+1. Process that information (and optionally respond) using code and configuration appropriate for that tenant, possibly connecting to the correct instance of other services within or outside the tenanted solution to update state related to that request, using the instances and credentials appropriate for that tenant.

 The way in which this is done is very technology specific, but in essence the environment hosting the tenancy needs to: